How old to I have to be to apply for the Youth Leadership Council?

 What will I be doing as a Youth Leadership Council member?

 The Youth Leadership Council (YLC) is the guiding youth voice driving the development and implementation of EarthEcho’s global programs designed to provide knowledge and develop tools to drive meaningful environmental action to protect and restore our ocean planet.
-Council members connect through monthly calls and virtual communication to provide guidance and leadership to EarthEcho’s programs while leading international campaigns to motivate their peers to take environmental action.
-Council members serve on a Program Committee to support one of EarthEcho’s Core programs (Water Challenge, EarthEcho Academy, OurEcho Challenge, and Expeditions) as well as a Campaign Committee, to drive the implementation of the YLC’s OceanEcho 30x30 campaign.
+Council members connect through monthly calls and virtual communication to provide guidance and leadership to EarthEcho’s programs while leading international campaigns to mobilize their peers to take ocean conservation action.
+Council members serve on committees to drive the implementation of the YLC’s OceanEcho 30x30 campaign, create learning and action opportunities for young conservation leaders worldwide, and support the development of EarthEcho’s programs.
 Council members also have the opportunity to attend in-person meetings and training events, represent EarthEcho at conferences and community events, and collaborate with EarthEcho partners as opportunities arise.

 What background experience do I need to apply?